swiss-ai-center/cml-kubernetes-github-actions-runner-minimal-reproducible-example/README.md

 ### Run the workflow

+Commit and push the GitHub Workflow file.

-Push a new commit to the repository or run the workflow manually.
+The workflow will be triggered on each push or you can run the workflow manually.

 ### Current behavior

 The workflow fails with the following error:

 ```sh

 ```

 ### Expected behavior

+### Elements that were tested

+### Possible workarounds

 ## Conclusion